 At Emma Louise Dance Club teachers should be aware of developments in child protection legislation, have undertaken DBS enhanced disclosure checks and have attended safeguarding and protecting children course.
 At Emma Louise Dance Club we are also committed to reviewing our child protection policy and good practice annually.

-Children, young people, parents/carers, staff and volunteers should raise any concerns regarding child protection at Emma Louise Dance Club with Child Protection Officer on 07977 447215.
+Children, young people, parents/carers, staff and volunteers should raise any concerns regarding child protection at Emma Louise Dance Club with Designated Safeguarding Lead on 07977 447215.

 Useful Telephone Numbers